-The argument that crimes satisfied by reckless conduct categorically do not include the "use of physical force" simply does not hold water after Voisine.
-Because § 4B1.2(a) of the Guidelines tracks the provision at issue in Voisine, we join our sister circuits and hold that the reckless conduct proscribed by § 113(a)(6) amounts to "the use, attempted use, or threatened use of physical force."
+In sum, the argument that crimes satisfied by reckless conduct categorically do not include the "use of physical force" simply does not hold water after Voisine.
+Because § 4B1.2(a) of the Guidelines largely tracks the provision at issue in Voisine, we join all but one of our sister circuits and hold that the reckless conduct proscribed by § 113(a)(6) amounts to "the use, attempted use, or threatened use of physical force."